 Share protection is a policy that helps with the cost of shares if a shareholder in your private limited company, member of your Limited Liability Partnership (LLP) or partner in your partnership were to die.

 How does share protection work?

 This insurance product is most commonly taken out by each shareholder or business owner as an additional part of their Life Insurance and/or Critical Illness policy written in trust for the other business owners.
-Shareholders also enter into a cross option agreement and premiums are paid for the business.
+Shareholders also enter into a cross-option agreement and premiums are paid for the business.

 What is share protection?

-If a business shareholder dies, is diagnosed with a terminal illness or a critical illness, this insurance product pays out a sum to the remaining business shareholders to help buy the deceased or critically ill business owner’s share of the business.
+If a business shareholder dies, or is diagnosed with a terminal illness or a critical illness, this insurance product pays out a sum to the remaining business shareholders to help buy the deceased or critically ill business owner’s share of the business.

 What triggers a payout?